Planimeter/game-engine-2d/views/features.md

     <p>
       Grid comes with generic reference implementations of default user interfaces for common game engine functionality.
-The default UI can be used either out of the box or replaced with your own customized views.
+The UI can be used either out of the box or replaced with your own customized views.
     </p>

     <p>
-      UI building techniques, industry standard layout algorithms, stylesheets, and advanced panel compositing features like transluency and transform animations.
+      The engine provides familiar UI building techniques, industry standard layout algorithms, stylesheets, and advanced panel compositing features like transluency and transform animations.
     </p>

     <p class="mb-5">